marcomarino123/magnopy/docs/source/user-guide/theory-behind/hamiltonian-notation.rst

 is read from the know source (i.e. |TB2J|_, GROGU), then the notation of this source is known and set automatically.

-The Notation in magnopy is implemented in the form of the small :py:class:`.Notation` class and is fully defined by the following
+The Convention in magnopy is implemented in the form of the small :py:class:`.Convention` class and is fully defined by the following

 *   ``c1``, ``c21``, ``c22``, ``c31``, ``c32``, ``c33``, ``c41``, ``c421``, ``c422``,